University of Delaware Athletics

 - menslacrosse@udel.edu

-Coach DeLuca At A Glance |
+| Coach DeLuca At A Glance |

-NCAA National Champion: 2014 NCAA National Finalist: 2009 NCAA Final Four: 2007, 2009, 2010, 2013, 2014 NCAA Tournament Appearances: 2000, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2013, 2014, 2015, 2022, 2023 ACC Regular Season Champions: 2014 Ivy League Champions: 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2013 Ivy League Tournament Champions: 2011, 2013 CAA Outright Regular Season Champions: 2021, 2023 CAA Tournament Champion: 2022, 2023 |
+| NCAA National Champion: 2014 NCAA National Finalist: 2009 NCAA Final Four: 2007, 2009, 2010, 2013, 2014 NCAA Tournament Appearances: 2000, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2013, 2014, 2015, 2022, 2023 ACC Regular Season Champions: 2014 Ivy League Champions: 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2013 Ivy League Tournament Champions: 2011, 2013 CAA Outright Regular Season Champions: 2021, 2023 CAA Tournament Champion: 2022, 2023 |

 Ben DeLuca joined the University of Delaware as the head coach of the men’s lacrosse program in 2017, with his first season at the helm coming in 2018.
 He has enjoyed national success as a student-athlete, assistant coach and head coach throughout his career.

-He is just the ninth coach in the 75-year history of the sport at the University of Delaware.
+He is just the ninth coach in the 79-year history of the sport at the University of Delaware.Â

-He’s led Delaware to four double-digit win seasons in his first six full seasons, making him the first head coach in the history of the program to accomplish that feat.
+He led Delaware to four double-digit win seasons in his first six full seasons, making him the first head coach in the history of the program to accomplish that feat.
 Additionally, from 2018-24, he led the Blue Hens to six-straight CAA Tournament appearances.
-From 2018-25, DeLuca has steered the Blue & Gold to seven-consecutive winning seasons at Delaware.
+From 2018-25, DeLuca steered the Blue & Gold to seven-consecutive winning seasons at Delaware.

 The 2022 campaign under DeLuca was one of the most successful seasons in program history.
-The program’s 13 wins was the most in 15 years.
+The program’s 13 wins were the most in 15 years.
 The Blue Hens went on to defeat Towson in the CAA finals, and were crowned tournament champions for the first time since 2011.
 In the NCAA tournament, the Blue Hens picked up multiple wins against Robert Morris and No. 2 Georgetown en route to an appearance in the quarterfinals.
 It was the program’s first NCAA tournament win and appearance in the quarterfinals since 2007.
+Owen Grant, Tye Kurtz and Jake Govett were selected in the first round of the 2022 National Lacrosse League Draft.
+It was the first time the Blue Hens had multiple athletes selected in the first round in the program’s history.

 The Blue Hens enjoyed a historic 2021 season under DeLuca’s watch.
 Delaware finished the year with a 10-3 overall mark and a 7-1 record in conference play en route to being crowned the outright CAA regular season champions for the first time in program history.
-The three losses on the year were the fewest in program history, in a season with at least 10 games played, since 1999.
+The three losses on the year were the fewest in program history in a season with at least 10 games played since 1999.
 The Blue Hens also set the CAA record for the most conference wins in a single season.

 In 2019, the Blue Hens set a program record with seven student-athletes earning All-CAA Accolades.
 Tye Kurtz became the program’s first CAA Rookie of the Year since 2004, while Charlie Kitchen was named the CAA Player of the Year.
-Matt DeLuca (no relation) earned the program’s first All-American honor since 2011, ranking in the top-10 in both saves per game and save percentage.
+Matt DeLuca (no relation) earned the program’s first All-American honor since 2011, ranking in the top 10 in both saves per game and save percentage.Â

-DeLuca came to Delaware with an impressive history of success as a student-athlete and coach at three of the nation's top academic and NCAA Division I lacrosse-playing institutions - Cornell University, Duke University, and Harvard University.
-During that time, he led teams to 14 NCAA Tournament appearances, including a national championship title as an assistant at Duke, a national runner-up finish as an associate head coach at Cornell, and three other NCAA semifinal appearances as a head coach and as an assistant.
+DeLuca came to Delaware with an impressive history of success as a student-athlete and coach at three of the nation’s top academic and NCAA Division I lacrosse-playing institutions - Cornell, Duke, and Harvard.
+During that time, he led teams to 14 NCAA Tournament appearances, including a national championship title as an assistant at Duke, a national runner-up finish as an associate head coach at Cornell, and three other NCAA semifinal appearances as a head coach and as an assistant.Â

 In the community, DeLuca’s student-athletes have been heavily involved in the community, volunteering with such organizations as the Mario St. George Boiardi Foundation, B+ Foundation, One LOVE Foundation, HEADstrong Foundation, American Cancer Society, the American Red Cross, Children’s Dream Factory of Central New York, Family Reading Partnership of Central New York, children’s literacy, Team Impact, and the Army Ranger Lead the Way Fund.